 Mind and Quantum Theory

 The fact that the mind sees meanings in collections and the fact that, in quantum theory, the collection is more real than the parts can be used to connect the two: the connection is that the quantum ensemble represents meanings, which is then used to create individual objects.
-I have discussed this connection in my book Quantum Meaning, which interprets quantum theory as a theory of symbols rather than of objects.
+I have discussed this connection in my book Quantum Meaning, which interprets quantum theory as a theory of symbols rather than objects.
 The ensemble is the meaning, as it exists prior to being expressed during an experiment.
 The order of the eigenfunctions represents the serialization of the meaning in an expression of that meaning, as in the case of a sentence that verbalizes some concepts.

 This view of quantum theory upstages classically held ideas about matter including the notion of independent objects, reductionism, and even the realism of classical objects.
 Now, meaning is real and is converted into objects (symbols) during observation; this conversion appears as space-time events, quite like we might express (and serialize) the meanings in our minds into words that form a sentence.

 Since events (or words) are produced from meanings, they are not independent.
-Like we can express a meaning through many different words, but not arbitrary words, there is freedom in measuring reality although not arbitrariness in reality.
-The meaning in a symbol depends on the other symbols, which are all given meaning collectively.
-Each symbol has physical properties, which are measured in quantum theory as frequency, phase and amplitude of a wave.
+Like we can express meaning through many different words, but not arbitrary words, there is freedom in measuring reality although not arbitrariness in reality.
+The meaning of a symbol depends on the other symbols, which are all given meaning collectively.
+Each symbol has physical properties, which are measured in quantum theory as frequency, phase, and amplitude of a wave.
 But the same wave can also express meanings, quite like ordinary sounds denote meanings.

-The crucial difference effected by this view of atoms is that the causality is given not by the frequency, phase and amplitude of the wave, but by the meaning represented by that wave.
+The crucial difference affected by this view of atoms is that the causality is given not by the frequency, phase, and amplitude of the wave, but by the meaning represented by that wave.
 The same sound can denote different meanings in different collections, so the physical properties of the individual particle underdetermine the meaning.
 Since quantum theory only describes physical properties, it is incomplete.
 To complete quantum theory, we would have to describe the quantum waves as symbols of meanings.
 A semantic view of quantum objects allows us to reinterpret quantum observables as representations of contextuality and intentionality—as fundamental properties that can exist even within matter, and not just in the mind.
 I will refer the curious reader to the details in the book Quantum Meaning.